PeterCamilleri/CX16/utilities/branches/README.md

 in 8-bits.
 This is where the V flag augments the N flag to allow such cases to still be handled.

-Branches on the N flag are _bpl_ to branch when it is 0 and _bmi_ to do so when it is 1.
+Branches on the N flag are _bpl_ to branch when it is 0 (normally positive or plus) and _bmi_ (normally negative or minus) to do so when it is 1.

-The following table shows how the N and V bits are interpreted after a _cmp_
+The following table shows how the N and V bits are interpreted after executing an _sbc_ instruction:
-instruction:

 N  | V | Meaning        | Interpretation
 ---|---|----------------|-----------------